mhart/ai-to-the-world-mcp-workshop/README.md

 - Restart Claude and you should see your tools available

 Congratulations!
 You've built and deployed a fully functional MCP server with custom tools that can be accessed from various AI assistants.

+## Troubleshooting

+### Deployment errors
+- Make sure you're in the correct directory (`cd my-mcp-server`)
+- Check if you're logged in to Cloudflare: `npx wrangler whoami`
+- If not logged in, run: `npx wrangler login`
+- If you get build errors, check for syntax issues in your code

+### "Error: Cannot find KV namespace binding" on deploy
+- This can sometimes happen if you have KV bindings from step5
+- Remove or comment out KV bindings in wrangler.toml for this step

+### Can't connect to deployed MCP server in Playground
+- Make sure you're using the full URL including `/sse` at the end
+- Verify your Cloudflare Worker was deployed successfully
+- Check that you're using the correct account subdomain
+- Try accessing the URL directly in your browser to see if it responds

+### Tools not appearing in Cloudflare AI Playground
+- Check that you clicked "Connect" before trying to list tools
+- Make sure the URL is correct: `https://remote-mcp-server-authless.<your-account>.workers.dev/sse`
+- Try refreshing the page and reconnecting
+- Check your browser's developer console for network errors

+### Claude Desktop integration issues
+- Make sure you've configured the Claude Desktop config correctly
+- Check that you're using the proper URL format in the configuration
+- Verify you've restarted Claude Desktop after making configuration changes
+- Try "npx mcp-remote https://your-url.workers.dev/sse" in a terminal to test the connection